williandoamor/williandoamor/README.md

-### Hello visitor, I hope you have forgotten your towel.
+### Hello visitor, I hope you haven't forgotten your towel.

 ### where I am: